Assistance programs Burlington County New Jersey.

 St. Vincent de Paul Society has several churches and locations in Burlington County.
 The primary locations are below.
 While funding various, and resources are limited, the charity can offer assistance with rent, food, utility bills, back fees, security deposits, and court fees.
 People can also apply for NJ SHARES at many of the sites.
 The goal of Saint Vincent is to assist those who are least fortunate among us, and ensure they have access to the assistance they need to make it through a difficult period.

 Salvation Army centers - Most of what is available in this Burlington County territory is referrals.
-However, in general, the Salvation Army of New Jersey administers numerous social services, emergency aid, and holiday programs.
-They can include free food, shelter, and Christmas assistance.
+However, in general, the Salvation Army of New Jersey administers numerous social services, emergency financial aid, and holiday programs.
+They can include free food, shelter, and Christmas assistance such as free toys or meals for kids.
+There are also free back to school supply giveaways and furniture programs.
 In rare cases cash assistance may be available in a crisis.
-Read more Burlington Salvation Army.
+Read more Burlington County Salvation Army.

 Programs for rental assistance and low income housing is available in Burlington County.
 Several agencies focus on helping families facing eviction or the currently homeless.
 Using a combination of government grants, private donations, or short term loans, these non-profit can help with paying rent, deposits or coordinate transitional housing in the county.
-Continue.
+Continue with emergency rental assistance in Burlington County.

 If you can’t afford an attorney or need pro bono legal aid, South Jersey Legal Services is a non-profit firm that may be able to help.
 Phone: 1-800-496-4570.
 This law firm provides quality, no cost legal representation, advice and advocacy to low-income individuals in Burlington County.
 Get help help for foreclosures, eviction, utility disconnections, and other cases.